Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 The Planetary Landings step is divided in two parts: the proper Planetary landings, and the Bombardment assignment.

-* **Planetary landings**: The active player may land ground units, PDSs and Leaders currently carried by his ships in the just activated System on the planets in the same System.
-PDSs and Leaders landing on non-friendly planets must be accompanied by at least one ground unit.
+* **Planetary landings**: The active player may land troops, PDSs and Leaders currently carried by his ships in the just activated System on planets in the same System.
+PDSs and Leaders landing on non-friendly planets must be accompanied by at least one troop.
 * **Bombardment assignment**: The active player may assign some of his ships in the just activated System with the *Bombardment* ability to the non-friendly planets of this System, in order to bombard them during the 6) Planetary Landing resolution step.

 <a name="PlanetaryLandingsResolution_TacticalActionStep">